 The Bubble Boxes are a tool I just found.
 While I bought the package of all 300 FRY words, you can sample the first 25 and practice with students needing repeated practice with high frequency words independently, with a partner, or in a center setting.
 The idea is that the student takes a breath and has to read the whole box of words before running out of breath.
 Cool tool for stamina!
 My 2nd grade son loves the Bubble Boxes because it is a challenge-competition is something he loves.

-Pictured below are some of my 6th graders from last year working on the novel unit for Chocolate Fever.
+Pictured below is my novel unit for Chocolate Fever.
 I have just taken some time to update this unit and make it aligned to CCSS.
 If you are looking for a fun book and middle grade unit about a boy with a “chocolate problem” that leads him on quite an adventure for a cure, this is a fun tool for you.
 A perfect book and unit to fit in between the Thanksgiving and Christmas break!

 I would love to hear about the tools you utilize to improve fluency in your middle grade classrooms, as I am always looking for more items to use with my students.
 Leave a comment below!